 Students are covered by malpractice insurance while acting within the course and scope of any approved clinical assignment.

-All students in the School of Medicine and the School of Dentistry are automatically enrolled in a disability insurance program while enrolled at this University.
+All students in the School of Medicine and the School of Dentistry are automatically registered in a disability insurance program while enrolled at this University.
 This program provides limited disability insurance for students while in the program and also allows for conversion to an individual disability insurance policy at the time of graduation.
 Details of this program are available from the School of Medicine or the School of Dentistry.

 The University Counseling Center offers a variety of private, confidential services to students and their families—including individual, premarital, marital, and family counseling; as well as medication treatment.
 Counselors use practical, problem-solving strategies to help students deal more effectively with stresses of school and personal life in a healthy and healing way.